johnwesonga/run-kb-blog/content/posts/my-first-10k-run.md

 I plan to run a [10K race](http://runwalnutcreek.com/) on December 11th but I was unsure whether I'd be able to pull it off.
 Now that I've completed one, it's given me the confidence to really do this!!

+Over the next 3 weeks I intend to do at least one 10-12k run per week.